 In about one to two weeks, you should be able to use your arms for household activities such as cooking and cleaning.
-Avoid physical activity and exercise until six to eight weeks after the procedure.
+Avoid physical activity and exercise until 6 weeks after the procedure.

 What are the Potential Risks, Side Effects, and Complications of an Arm Lift?

 Like all cosmetic surgeries, some potential risks and complications can occur.
 With most surgeries, there are risks, such as:

 - Fluid accumulation

 - Nerve injury

 - Contour irregularity

 - Over/under correction

 You don’t have to settle with excess arm skin and fat.
 If you struggle to improve your underarm appearance, an arm lift may be just what you need.

 - How to Prepare For Your Cosmetic Treatment